spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 -  <a href='https://beta.nextjs.org/docs/data-fetching/fetching#asyncawait-in-server-components'>async/await in those server componets (which is completly new approach)</a> and <a href ='https://beta.nextjs.org/docs/data-fetching/fetching'>new fetch() API</a> that allows for SSG (static site generation) and SSR (server side rendering)
 -  <a href='https://beta.nextjs.org/docs/data-fetching/mutating'>MUTATING DATA  with useRouter</a> (solution temporarly recommended by Next.js team until a better one is found) imported from next/navigation (not form next/router) and a new router.refresh()  method.

-REVIEW: Given the dynamic nature of this app we CAN NOT  use in this approach SSG (and fetch the data ONLY AT BUILT TOME) as we need to fetch fresh data every time data is mutated somewhere in the app, therefore we use SSR.
-The DOWNSIDE here is that we have NO WAY OF KNOWING WHEN DATA GOT MUTATED so every time we go to a page that uses data (just in case if it  was mutated) we need to use <a href='https://beta.nextjs.org/docs/routing/linking-and-navigating#hard-navigation'>hard navigation</a> and perform SSG (and router.refresh() triggers SSG).
+REVIEW: Given the dynamic nature of this app we CAN NOT  use in this approach SSG (and fetch the data ONLY AT BUILT TiME) as we need to fetch fresh data every time data is mutated somewhere in the app, therefore we use SSR.
+The DOWNSIDE of that approach is that we have NO WAY OF KNOWING WHEN DATA GOT MUTATED in the app so every time we go to a page that uses data (just in case if it  was mutated) we need to use <a href='https://beta.nextjs.org/docs/routing/linking-and-navigating#hard-navigation'>hard navigation</a> and perform SSG (and router.refresh() triggers SSG).

 2. DELETING  a post (with comments) is built for contrast with client components, Axios for data fetching and <a href='https://tanstack.com/query/v3/'>React Query for mutating data.</a>